mcornick/clilol/docs/clilol_status_post.md

 Quote the status text if it contains spaces.

 You can specify an emoji with the --emoji flag.
+This must be an actual emoji, not a :emoji: style code.
 If not set, the sparkles emoji will be used.

 You can specify an external URL with the --external-url flag.
 This will be shown as a "Respond" link on the statuslog.
 If not set, no